lxpro/test/README.md

 # test
-create Repository First ,I will use it to test my project
+create Repository Firstly ,I will use it to test my count